oracle/pgql-lang/README.md

 ## Documentation

-The language specification can be found [here](https://docs.oracle.com/cd/E56133_01/1.2.0/PGQL_Specification.pdf).
+The language specification can be found [here](https://docs.oracle.com/cd/E56133_01/1.2.0/PGQL_Specification.pdf) (new PGQL 1.0 spec. by Saturday 6th of August).

 ## Development